faustoFF/laravel-contextify/README.md

 ## Context Providers

-Context Providers add extra contextual data to logs and notifications.
+Context Providers add extra contextual data to logs and notifications, helping you keep log entry and notification messages short and clean by moving additional context out of the message itself into a separate context area.
+The contextual data is still present in the log entry or notification, but it's separated from the message itself—keeping the message focused while preserving all information for searching and analysis.
+You no longer need to worry about explicitly passing the required contextual data each time, as it will be added automatically.

 ### Static Context Providers